Adult survivors of child abuse

-Whether the abuse you experienced was physical, emotional, sexual or if you were neglected, Police Scotland will explain the investigative process, making sure you understand your options and keeping you updated during the investigation.
+Police Scotland will explain the investigative process.
+We will make sure you understand your options.
+We will keep you updated during the investigation.

-Should an urgent response from the Police or other Emergency Services be required, please dial 999.
+Should you need an urgent response from the Police or other Emergency Services please dial 999.

 Otherwise, you can report abuse to Police Scotland in the following ways:

-Other people named and/or identified during the course of the investigation may also have to be spoken to by the Police as part of their enquiry.
+Other people that have been named or identified during the investigation may also be spoken to.
+This will be done by the Police as part of their enquiry.

-Once the Police have gathered together all information, they will decide if there is enough evidence to report any person to the Crown Office and Procurator Fiscal Service (COPFS), which is responsible for the prosecution of crime in Scotland.
-If the decision is made not to report to COPFS you will be provided with an explanation for this.
+Once the Police have gathered together all information, they will decide if there is enough evidence to report any person to the Crown Office and Procurator Fiscal Service (COPFS).

 A solicitor in COPFS will decide if there should be a prosecution and a case taken to court.